Nitesh101100/ETL_PROJECT-PYTHON-SQL-/README.md

 # Retail_Sales_Data_Analysis_Project - ETL Project

-It is a ETL project where i extract the data from Kaggle api and transform the data using python(pandas) and Load the data in database .
 This project involved working with retail sales data to generate actionable insights using the following technologies:

 1️⃣ Data Extraction: Utilized the Kaggle API for efficient data download.